School meals information

 We recommend school meals for every child!

 We are very proud of our school meals at Pensford - they contribute significantly to our 'Happiness' value.
-All our meals are cooked on-site from scratch by our wonderful Miquill chef, Cindy.
+All our meals are cooked on-site from scratch by our wonderful chef, Cindy.

-Meals for all children in Reception, Year 1 and Year 2 are FREE for all parents and for children who qualify for free school meals in Years 3 to 6.
 There are many other benefits to registering your child for free school meals too, if you are currently on a low income see towards the bottom of the page for more information.

 How to order school meals